 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

 - Do not take more of fluticasone, umeclidinium, and vilanterol or use it more often than you have been told.
 Deaths have happened when too much of this type of drug has been taken.
 Talk with your doctor.

 - When changing from an oral steroid to another form of a steroid, there may be very bad and sometimes deadly side effects.
 Signs like weakness, feeling tired, dizziness, upset stomach, throwing up, not thinking clearly, or low blood sugar may happen.
 Call your doctor right away if you have any of these signs.
 If you have a bad injury, have surgery, or any type of infection, you may need extra doses of oral steroids.
 These extra steroids will help your body deal with these stresses.
 Carry a warning card saying that there may be times when you may need extra steroids.

-- Some people who take this medicine may have a higher chance of getting pneumonia.
+- The chance of getting pneumonia is higher in people with COPD.
+This medicine may raise the chance of getting pneumonia.
 The chance of having to go to the hospital for pneumonia may also be higher.
 Some cases have been deadly.
 Talk with the doctor.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.